SomeViet/Brainstation--Capstone/README.md

 -   While an API Documentation may look overwhelming at first glance, just start using it one step at a time and get a basic API request before looking into the functionality
 -   Even the simpliest of features may require extensive code, while complicated features can be solved with the simpliest solutions
--   I am a crappy designer.
-Creating an innovative design is not my strong suit.

 Challenges